 To read an integer, you need a memory location where it can be temporarily stored.
 You could allocate a global variable (maybe an array) for this, but I use the stack.
 Now, here we get into some magic code.
-I have not found any documentation for how scanf works.
-Compiling C programs into assembler, I have a scheme that works, though I can't say exactly why.
+The C compiler expects the caller of scanf to allocate space on the stack for the scanf function to save all of the registers it needs to save.
+I think it would make more sense for scanf itself to do this, but they didn't ask me.
+The following sequence works:

 - Decrement the stack pointer by 40 bytes.

-Why 40?
-Because my programs don't crash if I use 40, and they do crash if I use smaller values.
-So there it is. - Put the address 24 bytes below the new stack pointer into rsi.
+- Put the address 24 bytes below the new stack pointer into rsi.
 Why 24?
 Because.
+Just because.

-Just because. - Put \$.ReadIntString into rdi - Call scanf - Move 24(%rsp) into eax. read() is an expression in BPL, and all expressions leave their results in rax or eax. - Increment the stack pointer by 40 bytes.
+- Put \$.ReadIntString into rdi

+- Call scanf

+- Move 24(%rsp) into eax. read() is an expression in BPL, and all expressions leave their results in rax or eax.

+- Increment the stack pointer by 40 bytes.